CDH-SC/clo3/docs/elasticsearch/ElasticDocumentation.md

 ## ElasticSearch Queries
 ### Making a query in Elastic-HQ

-In order to do nested queries, you must have the field mapped as nested when put into ES following searches for letters with "a" in the body.
+In order to do nested queries, you must have the field mapped as nested when put into ES from Mongo.
+The following searches for letters with "Water-Cure" in the body.

 Expanded:
 ``` json